 Are you teaching short stories for high school, and all you have is a dusty anthology of “classic” stories?
-An easy way to engage students in the form is to incorporate YA short story anthologies!
-These collections help students discover new authors and genres they can continue to enjoy throughout their lives.
+An easy way to create great conversations amongst your high school readers is to incorporate YA short story anthologies!
+These collections can add literary value and help students discover new authors and genres they can continue to enjoy throughout their lives.

-We’ve got some great recommendations of collections of short stories for high school.
-These are perfect for your classroom library, and you can even incorporate them into literature circles and your short story unit.
-If you’re looking for tips on building your short story unit, or how to include them in year round, we’ve got you covered!
+In this post, I share some great recommendations for collections of short stories for high school English students to add to your lesson plans.
+This is a great resource if you’re looking to expand your classroom library, and you can even incorporate them into reading time and your short story unit.
+If you’re looking for tips on building your short story unit, or how to include them year-round, I’ve got you covered!
 You’ll get tips on how to find stories that your students will LOVE, and easy reading & writing activities to keep them engaged.
 You will be nurturing lifelong readers, and simplifying your grading, it’s a win-win 😉

 Short stories for high school classroom libraries